embo-press/matchpub/README.md

 Run:

     docker-compose run --rm matchpub
-    python -m src.scan /data/to/ejp_report.xls> /results/to/result/>
+    python -m src.scan /data/to/ejp_report.xls> /results/to/result/> # use -D to prevent inclusion of citation data..

 In addition to the specified `<result>.xlsx` file, MatchPub will save a `<result>-not-found.xlsx> file` with the list of papers that could not be matched.
+Graphical reports will be saved in `/reports`.

+Some settings can be changed in `src/config.py`.
+To scan only preprints, set Config.preprint_inclusion to `PreprintInclusion.ONLY_PREPRINT`.
+To avoid the inclusion of citation data, set `Config.include_citations` to `False` or invoke the src.scan with the `-D` option.